ZestyZeke/audio-visualizer/README.md

 -------
 This is an audio visualizer written in C++.
 Currently it only works on wav files.
-They must be placed in the 'res/' folder, and need to be passed as arguments to the `test.sh` script.
+They must be placed in the `res/` folder, and need to be passed as arguments to the `test.sh` script.

 Usage
 -----
+Create a `res/` folder at the top level.
 Switch to the `test/` folder.
 In there, run `install.sh` and then `test.sh` with the given file name.